Nutri Ventures

-Nutri Ventures (also known as Nutri Ventures – The Quest for the 7 Kingdoms, Nutri Ventures – Em Busca dos 7 Reinos) is an animated television series produced by the Nutri Ventures Corporation and Dentsu Aegis Network, Entertainment One Television in United States, that is distributed through Hulu Kids.
+Nutri Ventures (also known as Nutri Ventures – The Quest for the 7 Kingdoms, Nutri Ventures – Em Busca dos 7 Reinos) is an animated television series produced by the Nutri Ventures Corporation and Rádio e Televisão de Portugal and is distributed through Hulu Kids.

 Synopsis

 Young heroes Theo, Lena, Ben, and Nina go on a mission to discover food-group kingdoms in this animated series.
 Traveling from kingdom to kingdom, the heroes discover the nutripowers of the lost foods that they rescue.
 Their goal is to bring healthy food back to their city, where supervillain Alex Grand makes sure that no food exists.
 With childhood obesity on the rise, "Nutri Ventures" aims to create a positive message about healthy eating for young people.